What Does ChatGPT Say About You? | The Discoverability Company

 Third-party coverage is critical.
 Press articles, industry publications, Wikipedia mentions, and authoritative directory listings all contribute to the dataset that AI models train on.
 One mention in a respected outlet carries more weight than dozens of self-published blog posts.

-ChatGPT vs. Other AI Models
+ChatGPT vs. other AI models

 ChatGPT is not the only AI system people are using to research businesses.
 Claude, built by Anthropic, handles reputation queries differently, with more caution and more explicit statements about uncertainty.
 Perplexity searches the web live and cites its sources directly.
 Google AI Overviews pull from Google's own index.

-Monitoring Your AI Presence
+Monitoring your AI presence

 Make it a habit to periodically check what AI systems say about you.
 Ask ChatGPT, Claude, and Perplexity about your business.
 Note what they get right, what they get wrong, and what they leave out.
 This gives you a roadmap for where to invest your content and PR efforts.